whizkydee/dotfiles/README.md

 # My dotfiles

-An awesome collection of files and configurations I regularly use in development. :fire:
+A bunch of files and configurations I regularly use during development.

 Just for sharing sake... :smirk: